scala/scala3/docs/_spec/06-expressions.md

 If ´f´ is instead of some value type, the application is taken to be equivalent to `´f´.apply(´e_1, ..., e_m´)`, i.e. the application of an `apply` method defined by ´f´.
 Value `´f´` is applicable to the given arguments if `´f´.apply` is applicable.

-Note:
+Notes:
-In the case where ´f´ or `´f´.apply` is a polymorphic method, this is taken as an [ommitted type application](#type-applications).
+- In the case where ´f´ or `´f´.apply` is a polymorphic method, this is taken as an [ommitted type application](#type-applications).
-`´f´` is applicable to the given arguments if the result of this type application is applicable.
+- `´f´` is applicable to the given arguments if the result of this type application is applicable.

 The application `´f´(´e_1, ..., e_n´)` evaluates ´f´ and then each argument ´e_1, ..., e_n´ from left to right, except for arguments that correspond to a by-name parameter (see below).
 Each argument expression is converted to the type of its corresponding formal parameter.